rockaberryoy/spree_checkout_finland/README.md

         bundle install

-4. Restart your server

-If your server was running, restart it so that it can find the assets properly.
+3. If your server was running, restart it so that it can find the assets properly.